kbaseattic/mini_kb/README.md

   *-template /kb/deployment/conf/.templates/nginx.conf.templ:/etc/nginx/nginx.conf*
   This results in the file /kb/deployment/conf/.templates/nginx.conf.templ in the docker image being treated as a golang template that dockerize evaluates using the available environment variables and then writes the output to /etc/nginx/nginx.conf

-  The nginx container doesn't have KBase specific service, so we don't have a template directive that writes anything to /kb/deployment/conf/deploy.cfg, but most of the other services will have a -template directive for this target.
+  The nginx container doesn't have a KBase specific service, so we don't have a template directive that writes anything to /kb/deployment/conf/deploy.cfg.
+Most of the other services will have a -template directive for this target.
 * The next 2 lines are commented out, but would tell dockerize to read the url https://raw.githubusercontent.com/kbase/mini_kb/master/deployment/conf/nginx-minikb.ini as a file containing name/value pairs that are converted into environment variables for the running program, as well as used for template evaluate.
 This line is commmented out however it is functionally identical to the "env_file" specification lower in the file, however it doesn't require changes to the repo to be pushed to github before becoming available.
 This is helpful for local testing, where the changes don't need to be recorded in the repo
 * The 5th line simply tells dockerize to run nginx as the final task.
 Because we have generated an nginx.conf file in the default location, nginx should come up and serve the files we want.
 The dockerize command will continue to run until nginx exits.
 When nginx exits, dockerize will exit as well and the container will stop running.
 * The next 2 lines tell docker to use the file deployment/conf/nginx-minikb.ini in the current repo as a set of name=value pairs to set environment variables available in the running container.
 Using the env_file directive is very useful for testing and debugging configurations that are not ready or needed to be permanently committed to git (where the -env directive is passed to dockerize for use).
 Note that using env_file to docker-compose makes these environment variables available to any process running in the container, while the -env directive to dockerize only makes these environment variables available to the program that dockerize is configured to start.
 For example, if you exec a shell into the running container, the "env" command will show variables set via env_file, but will not show variables set by "-env" to dockerize